Microstoma floccosum: Description

 The diameter of the cup- or funnel-shaped fruit bodies is 0.5 to 0.8 cm in diameter; the margins of the cup are curved inwards when young.
 Both the interior and exterior surfaces of the cup are scarlet red.
 The exterior surface is covered with stiff white hairs.
 Details of the hair structure may be seen with a magnifying glass: they are up to 1 mm long or more, translucent, thick-walled, rigid and more or less sword-shaped with simple, sharply diminishing bases.
 They are connected to the fruit body at the junction of internal tissue layers called the medullary and ectal excipulums.
 When the hairs come in contact with an alkali solution of 2% potassium hydroxide, the thick walls of the base of the hair first swell in size and then dissolve, releasing the contents of the internal lumen.
-The stem is cylindrical, and about 1 to 5 cm long by 1–2 mm thick.
+The stipe is cylindrical, and about 1 to 5 cm long by 1–2 mm thick.